 I was able to sell more than $500 in stuff that was just sitting in my garage and closets.

 What do you think of President-Elect Donald Trump?
 Are you happy with how the 2016 Election turned out?

 However, you’ve got to be a registered voter in order to participate.
 I did this during the 2012 election and I was able to pocket around $100, so I’m looking forward to it again.

 A word of caution though: these can be also be frustrating at times because not everyone qualifies.
 Most are looking for a certain number of people in each demographic, so it’s hit and miss whether you’ll be asked to complete a poll.

 9. I Let SlideJoy Put an Ad on My Smartphone

 You pick up your cell phone dozens of times a day, whether to check the weather report, answer emails or text a friend.

 What if you could make money just by picking up your phone to do all those ordinary things?

-Either way, you get paid just for looking at the ads on your lock screen.
-In fact, you can earn up to $60 year just by using your phone normally!
+Either way, you get paid just for seeing the ads on your lock screen.
+In fact, you can earn up to $60/year just for using your phone normally!

 But what if I told you that you could enjoy movies, bowling nights, amusement parks, water parks, weekend getaways and more for free?
 Better yet, how would you like to get paid to go on these kinds of outings?